jon-jacky/home/recent.md

   special handling. ...
 When machines are connected together, their name spaces may be joined to facilitate the sharing of files.
-If the name spaces have the same clean structure, that structure can be extended simply to describe the larger space.
+If the name spaces have the same clean structure, that structure can be extended simply to describe the larger space."

 16 Sep 2018